getsentry/sentry-docs/src/docs/product/performance/resources.md

 You can generate a new list of random sample events by clicking the "Try Different Samples" button at the bottom.

-From the sample list, you can drill down to specific good, average, or bad examples of a given resource within a given endpoint.
+From the sample list, you can drill down to specific good, average, or bad examples of a given resource within a given page.
 Click on an event ID to drill into the resource's span details within the span waterfall of the **Event Details** page.